 Reynier Llanes was born in Pinar del Rio, Cuba in 1985.
 He attended the city’s school of art (Instructores de Arte) for four years and completed his studies in 2004.
-In Havana, Reynier was tutored by one of the country’s most recognized realist artists, Juan Miguel Suárez.
+Llanes was tutored by one of the country’s most recognized realist artists, Juan Miguel Suárez.
 In 2005 he moved to Havana where he continued his studies and collaborated with various artists.
 The capital was a thriving mecca of art and culture and the museums the grounds for inspiration.

-In 2015 Llanes relocated in Miami in order to take advantage of the city’s international art market and vibrant cultural life and to be closer to his home country.
-South Florida is, of course, home to a large Cuban exile and émigré community many of whose intellectuals, collectors, and fellow artists have welcomed Llanes into their cosmopolitan scene.
-Llanes has continued vigorously exhibiting in institutions such as art museum, universities and marketing his art with prestigious art dealers such as Harmon – Meek Gallery.
+In 2015 Llanes relocated with his family to Miami in order to take advantage of the city’s international art market and vibrant cultural life and to be closer to his home country.
+South Florida is, of course, home to a large community of intellectuals, collectors, and fellow artists who have welcomed Llanes into their cosmopolitan scene.
+His first solo exhibition in Miami took place at Miami Dade College West, this exhibition was entitled “Preserving Cultural Heritage” and it featured a large collection of coffee paintings.